herowio/herow-plugin-flutter/DEVELOPMENT-README.md

         }
     }

-Then, put in the [local.properties](android/local.properties) (or create one if you don't have one) :
+Then, add in the [local.properties](android/local.properties) (or create one if you do not have any) :

 ```
 github.user=myusername